Ayumu-J-S/DisplayAsciiTable/README.md

 character, and if this is not the case an error is reported and the user is asked to try again.

+__Your terminal screen is the best for this program with the resolution of  79 x 25.__
 __*Note Compiler gcc 9.3.0 or above is requred, if you would like to comile on your end.__ <br>
 __*Excutable directory has the excutalbe file and a text file that is required by the program.
 Note that the excutable file is only compatible with linux.__